Ph.D. Arizona State University

-Her research has been mentioned in leading outlets including New York Times, Wall Street Journal, Time, Forbes, Fast Company, and Entrepreneur.
-Her work has also been covered in lifestyle magazines such as Good Housekeeping, Women’s Health, Allure, Shape, Prevention, and Marie Claire (France Edition), and Consumer Reports Magazine.
+Her work has been mentioned in leading outlets including New York Times, Wall Street Journal, Time, Forbes, Fast Company, and Entrepreneur.
+It has also been covered in lifestyle magazines such as Women’s Health, Allure, Shape, Prevention, Consumer Reports, and Good Housekeeping.

 Dr. Scott’s industry background includes marketing management positions at 3M Company, Dial Corporation, and Motorola.
-She enjoys incorporating both her scholarly research and her industry background when she teaches undergraduate consumer behavior and the consumer behavior doctoral seminar.
+She enjoys incorporating both her scholarly research and her industry background when she teaches undergraduate consumer behavior and consumer behavior doctoral seminars.